 Why a Flu Vaccine

 Oklahoma health officials recommend a flu vaccine annually for everyone over 6 months of age, particularly those in high risk groups such as children, adults over 50 and pregnant women.
 Why?
 Well, frankly it's because the flu is nasty business.
-Kristina Duda, About.com Expert on Cold & Flu, has a detailed breakdown of the virus.
-In it, she says symptoms include fever, body pain, exhaustion and severe headaches, and she adds, "People with the flu are typically unable to perform daily activities due to the illness."
+Kristina Duda gave us a detailed breakdown of the virus.
+She says symptoms include fever, body pain, exhaustion and severe headaches, and she adds, "People with the flu are typically unable to perform daily activities due to the illness."
 Though getting a vaccine each fall won't guarantee immunity to the flu, it's certainly your best bet.

 Flu Vaccine Administration